Regulators in the Arithmetic of Function Fields: Hodge-Pink structures and their extensions

-the sub-$R$-module of Hodge-additive extensions having analytic reduction.
-The same argument that of the proof of Proposition \ref{prop:ext-+} applies to show: \begin{Proposition} Suppose that $\operatorname{H}^1(G_L,\fq_H\cap \fp_H)$ is trivial.
-Then, the sequence of $R$-modules:
+the subspace of Hodge-additive extensions having analytic reduction.
+The same argument as in the proof of Proposition \ref{prop:ext-+} applies to show: \begin{Proposition} Suppose that $\operatorname{H}^1(G_\infty,\fq_H\cap \fp_H)$ is trivial.
+Then, the sequence of $\KI$-vector spaces

 is exact.
-In particular, under the same assumption, $\varphi^+$ induces an isomorphism of $R$-modules:
+In particular, under the same assumption, $\varphi^+$ induces an isomorphism of $\KI$-vector spaces:

 \end{Proposition}